 Here are a few rules to follow regarding your payroll bank account:

-- Only run payroll transactions through the account—no exceptions.
+- Only run payroll transactions through this account—no exceptions.

 - Have a regular deposit schedule.
 This will make reviewing transactions easier to sift through, and it’ll be easier to show auditors where your funds are coming from.